Image credit: Dziana Hasanbekava

 Pack away outdoor furniture

-Pack away any outdoor garden furniture or gazebos in a secure shed or garage for the winter period.
+Pack away any outdoor garden furniture or gazebos in a secure shed or garage for the thunderstorm period.

 “If your fences aren’t looking very stable, it’s worth adding in some extra support to ensure they don’t come loose and fall down,” Richards says.

-“As a short-term fix, you can bolt another post against the loose fence to increase its stability, but if there’s serious damage then you should consider replacing the fence entirely.”
+“As a short-term fix, you can bolt another post against the loose fence to increase its stability.
+However, if there’s serious damage then you should consider replacing the fence entirely.”

 Protect plants